Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :reqjsonarr object args: An object containing the args for the vault.
 Depending on the vault type different args are possible.
 Check `here <watcher_types_section_>`__ to see the different options.
    :statuscode 200: Watchers succesfully queried
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error
-   :statuscode 502: Could not connect to or got unexpected response format from Rotki server
+   :statuscode 502: Could not connect to or got unexpected response format from backend server

    .. _watcher_types_section: